CodeNetLabs/Aether/README.md

 ---

+## In order to work on this project, you need to install Python and the required libraries:
+1. PyQt6
+2. PyQt6-WebEngine

+---

 # Licenses:
 - **Aether Browser**:
   - Licensed under **GNU General Public License v3.0 (GPLv3)**.
 See the [GPL-3.0 license](https://github.com/CodeNetLabs/Aether?tab=GPL-3.0-3-ov-file) for more details.